close

 Words: 1209|Pages: 3|7 min read

-Eudora Welty born 13 April 1909 and died 23 July 2001, both in Jackson, Mississippi.
-Welty went to Mississippi State College before she transferred to the University of Wisconsin.
+Eudora Welty was born on April 13, 1909, and died on July 23, 2001, both in Jackson, Mississippi.
+Welty initially attended Mississippi State College before transferring to the University of Wisconsin.
 Her first short story was published in 1936.
-Before her book won, she worked at a radio station in Jackson, Mississippi.
-Even after she passed away and still to this day, all of her short stories and works were humorous and had some speech patterns.
-In the Great Depression era, Welty was a photographer on the Works Progress Administration Guide to Mississippi, after that photography stayed a lifelong hobby.
-In her native town of Jackson, Mississippi, she worked for both a radio station and 2 newspaper stations, shortly before she was awarded the popular and critical acclaim.
-In 1936 Welty's first short story was released, after that her works were regularly seen in magazines and newspapers.
+Before her book won acclaim, she worked at a radio station in Jackson, Mississippi.
+Even after her passing, her short stories and works remain humorous and often feature distinct speech patterns.
+During the Great Depression, Welty worked as a photographer for the Works Progress Administration Guide to Mississippi, a role that sparked a lifelong hobby in photography.
+In her hometown of Jackson, Mississippi, she was employed by a radio station and two newspaper stations before receiving popular and critical acclaim.
+After the release of her first short story in 1936, her works were regularly featured in magazines and newspapers (Welty, 1991).

-This is the journey of a black woman named Phoenix Jackson who had to walk a long journey into Natchez from her hometown in rural Mississippi to get her grandson medicine.
+This is the journey of a black woman named Phoenix Jackson, who undertakes a long journey from her hometown in rural Mississippi to Natchez to obtain medicine for her grandson.
 She begins her journey along a country path through some pine trees.
-She is alone except for the forest animals that she hears and sees and occasionally talks to.
-After she passes through the pines, she goes through oak trees and gets her dress caught on a thorny bush.
-It's tense, but she is able to free herself without tearing her dress.
-Next she encounters a creek with a log laid across it as a bridge.
-Piece of cake if you're a young gymnast, a little bit tricky if you're an old woman walking with a cane fashioned from an umbrella.
+She is alone except for the forest animals she hears and sees and occasionally talks to.
+After passing through the pines, she navigates oak trees, where her dress gets caught on a thorny bush.
+It's tense, but she manages to free herself without tearing her dress.
+Next, she encounters a creek with a log laid across it as a bridge.
+It's a piece of cake if you're a young gymnast, a little tricky if you're an old woman walking with a cane fashioned from an umbrella.
 She makes it just fine, though.
-Phoenix sits down for a rest after crossing the creek and she imagines that a little boy brings her a piece of cake.
-The next phases of her journey include crawling under a barbed wire fence, walking through a cotton field that's dying off for the winter, and passing through a field of dead corn where she mistakes a scarecrow for a ghost.
-Phoenix laughs at her mistake, and chalks it up to old age.
-Then comes what Phoenix considers to be the easy part, she follows the wagon tracks through the fields of the easy part to a ravine where she stops for a drink of water and then she passes through the swampy part.
+Phoenix sits down for a rest after crossing the creek and imagines that a little boy brings her a piece of cake.
+The next phases of her journey include crawling under a barbed wire fence, walking through a cotton field that's dying off for the winter, and passing through a field of dead corn, where she mistakes a scarecrow for a ghost.
+Phoenix laughs at her mistake and chalks it up to old age.
+Then comes what Phoenix considers to be the easy part; she follows the wagon tracks through the fields to a ravine where she stops for a drink of water and then passes through the swampy part.

 A big black dog leaps out of the weeds and knocks Phoenix over.
 She can't get up on her own, but a hunter passes by and lifts her up.
 The hunter asks Phoenix about her age, where she is coming from, and where she is going.
 He marvels at the distance she has traveled and thinks she wants to go to town to see Santa Claus because it is Christmas time.
 Phoenix tells the black dog to attack the hunter and his dog.
 The hunter tries to scare the black dog away by unleashing his own dog and by shooting his gun after the dog.
 The hunter laughs at being able to scare him.
 While the hunter is preoccupied with the dogs, Phoenix spots a nickel on the ground.
 Phoenix knows it is not hers but takes it regardless.
 The hunter points his gun at Phoenix, but she is not afraid.
 He says he would give her a dime if he had any money and then advises her to go home, but she continues on.

-Phoenix exhibits a distinctively feminine version heroism from women's roles as guardians of children men's quests, on the other hand, involve battles for dominance and are concerned with self-definition.
-Welty contrasts the old woman with the white hunter who helps her out of a ditch but proves the most vicious impediment in her path who offers her a slice of cake, and that she is walking in the sleep of old women under a spell .
+Phoenix exhibits a distinctively feminine version of heroism from women's roles as guardians of children.
+Men's quests, on the other hand, involve battles for dominance and are concerned with self-definition.
+Welty contrasts the old woman with the white hunter who helps her out of a ditch but proves the most vicious impediment in her path, who offers her a slice of cake, and that she is walking in the sleep of old women under a spell.
+"A Worn Path" has many themes, including love, immorality, and charity.
+Love is a simple theme to compare, relate, and analyze as a real-world example.
+In "A Worn Path," love is depicted through Phoenix and her grandson, highlighting how she walks the long journey to get him medicine because she will do anything and everything to care for him and protect him at all costs (Marrs, 2006).

 Get a custom paper now from our expert writers.